 Her pragmatic and client-centered approach to the practice of law is informed by the decade of practical experience she gained working as a litigation assistant and paralegal before entering law school.
 This experience gives Cassandra practical boots-on-the-ground insight into the mechanics of litigation that better enables her to create a more proactive approach and more cost efficient outcomes.

-Cassandra is involved in all stages of litigation, from pre-litigation demands through initial pleadings, discovery, negotiated resolution, motion practice, trial, and appellate work.
+Cassandra is involved in all stages of litigation, from pre-litigation demands and charges through initial pleadings, discovery, negotiated resolution, motion practice, trial, and appellate work.
 Cassandra also helps clients successfully navigate through alternative dispute resolution methods such as mediation and arbitration, and is often retained as local counsel to guide litigants through Minnesota courts.

 Before joining the firm, Cassandra was a judicial extern to the Honorable Magistrate Judge Steven E. Rau, U.S. District Court for the District of Minnesota.
 She is deeply involved in the Minnesota Chapter of the Federal Bar Association, serving in various leadership roles over the years.